rajuchigicherla/Bengaluru-Restaurant-Performance-Analysis/README.md

 #### Popular Restaurant Types:

-- Quickbites and casual dining establishments hold the crown as the most popular restaurant types in Bengaluru, with approximately 58% of restaurants offering either quick bites or casual dining experiences, or both.
+- Quick bites and casual dining establishments hold the crown as the most popular restaurant types in Bengaluru, with approximately 58% of restaurants offering either quick bites or casual dining experiences, or both.

 - Burger King emerges as the leading restaurant for quick bites, while Empire Restaurant takes the spotlight for casual dining.